 Up until this point, Holmes was known to the people of Baltimore as the “dinner-time burglar”, a nickname he had picked up because he had been breaking into the mansions of highly-paid executives and doctors during – you guessed it – the dinner hour – and robbing them.
 Once caught, the judge could not believe the length of his criminal record and gave him twenty years in the slammer.

-Which is why we are here, as I had said, at prison cell #119 at 9:15 in the morning.
+This is why we are here, as I had said, at prison cell #119 at 9:15 in the morning.
 To get this guy out of bed.
 This was the job of cell house officer George Gearhart.
 But Holmes appeared to be sound asleep.
 So, Gearhart unlocked the cell door and prodded Holmes only to find out that the supposed human body under that blanket was really just a pillow.
 Holmes had vanished.

 But where could he have gone?
-This was, after all, a fairly modern prison by early 1950’s standards and escape was assumed nearly impossible.
+This was, after all, a fairly modern prison by early 1950’s standards, and escape was assumed nearly impossible.
 Gearhart looked around and suddenly his foot happened to stumble upon a slightly uneven lip on the slate floor under the cot.
 He flipped the bed up and realized that the 2” (or 5 cm) thick slate slab had been fashioned into a trap door and hinged to the wall.

-When he flipped the massive hunk of metamorphosed clay up, he was shocked to discover a hole dug down deeply into the cell’s 10” (25 cm) thick concrete floor.
+When he flipped the massive hunk of metamorphosed clay up, he was shocked to discover a hole dug down deep into the cell’s 10” (25 cm) thick concrete floor.
 I was unable to locate the dimensions of this hole in any document, but judging from the pictures in the press at the time, I would estimate it to be no more than 30” (about ¾ of a meter) in diameter.

 At first, prison officials were unsure if Holmes had escaped or not.
-They knew that it was a long distance to get out of the prison and more than likely he was still in the tunnel.
+They knew that it was a long-distance to get out of the prison and more than likely he was still in the tunnel.
 So, they decided to send a gopher in to be sure.

 That lucky guy was a prison guard named Arthur Newsome.
 But Newsome was too big of a guy to fit through that tiny hole that Joe Holmes had chiseled through the concrete floor of that cell.
 Newsome took off his clothes, but that didn’t help.
 They had to wait until someone came and chiseled the concrete opening wider so he could fit through.

 Eventually, Newsome did squeeze down into that hole and things just got worse.
 He had entered a small chamber that was tall enough to stand up in, assuming that you enjoy standing in several feet of muddy sludge.
 Yet, it was clear that a lot of work and thought had gone into the excavation of this tunnel.
-Old shirts and pants had been mudpacked against the walls to prevent a cave-in.
+Old shirts and pants had been mud-packed against the walls to prevent a cave-in.

 A shoulder-wide tunnel angled downward from this muddy chamber.
 Why downward?
-Very simple – Holmes somehow knew that he had to dig under the footing of the prison’s 5’ (1.5 meter) thick outer walls.
+Very simple – Holmes somehow knew that he had to dig under the footing of the prison’s 5’ (1.5 meters) thick outer walls.

 Once Newsome bottomed out, there was a sudden 80° upward climb, bringing him up from a depth of 26 feet (about 8 meters), to the surface.
 He poked his head out through a small hole in the grassy surface and realized that he had cleared the waterless moat that surrounded the entire penitentiary.
 All that separated him from the rest of the world was a picket fence.

 It was now clear that Joe Holmes was gone.
-Prison officials were in such disbelief that they waited five and half hours to let the Baltimore City police know that the escape had occurred.
+Prison officials were in such disbelief that they waited five and a half hours to let the Baltimore City police know that the escape had occurred.
 Assuming that Joe Holmes had left many hours before the escape was discovered, he was clearly long gone.

 It didn’t take long for the press to pick up on this story and Joe Holmes was no longer the Dinner-time Burglar.
 He was now the “Ground Hog”, “The Human Mole” and the one name that stuck with him for the rest of his life – a name given him by the Baltimore Afro-American – he was now Tunnel Joe Holmes.